madebyelise/madebyelise.github.io/_posts/2019-01-20-scraping-diamond-information.md

 In this blog post, I'll walk you through how I scraped Brilliant Earth, a diamond selling website using Python and BeautifulSoup.
 The goal is to scrape the info of as many diamonds as possible and put it into a neat dataframe.
 From there, we could do fun things like building a regression model to predict diamond pricing.

 ## Scrape diamond info from one single page
 Each diamond on Brilliant Earth has a dedicated page from which you can grab various diamond characteristics such as Price, Carat Weight, Shape and Cut.
+For example, check out this beautiful diamond.

-What we want to do is send a request to the website, get a result page back, parse it through an HTML parser and then mine through HTML tags/divs to grab what you want.
+What we want to do is send a request to the website, get a result page back, parse it through an HTML parser which produces a BeautifulSoup object, and then mine through HTML tags/divs to grab what you want.

 The nice thing about BeautifulSoup is it lets you do all of this in a few lines of codes.
-The function processDiamond below takes in an URL and returns various characteristics of the diamond in a dictionary.
+The function processDiamond below takes in a BeautifulSoup object and returns various characteristics of the diamond in a dictionary.

 ```python